Content Warning – Nudity

-Cade lifts her up in a bear hug, ‘I’ve missed you, Erica!’
+Cade lifts her up in a bear hug.
+‘I’ve missed you, Ulrica!’

-Bailey leans over and pulls his hair back to show Erica, but he grabs her hand.
+Dakota leans over and pulls his hair back to show Ulrica, but he grabs her hand.
 ‘Don’t.’

 Flushed she lets go.
-Erica frowns, ‘Those cuts look really ugly… Wolfsbane?’
+Ulrica frowns.
+‘Those cuts look really ugly… Wolfsbane?’

 Cade shrugs.
 ‘Yeah.
 I thought you might help me?’

-Erica beckons Bailey to follow her, ‘We’ll be right back.’
+Ulrica beckons Dakota to follow her.
+‘We’ll be right back.’

-Once in the master bathroom, Erica closes the door behind them.
-‘He’s off limits, Bailey.
-He’s not for you, Dwayne has greater plans for him, and you’re Regner’s girl, aren’t you?’
+Once in the master bathroom, Ulrica closes the door behind them.
+‘He’s off limits, Dakota.
+He’s not for you, Wyatt has greater plans for him, and you’re Regner’s girl, aren’t you?’

 ‘Great.
 Now that’s settled, let’s find that paste.’
-Erica rummages through the pharmacy.
+Ulrica rummages through the pharmacy.
 ‘Ah, here it is!’
 She holds up a small tube.
 ‘You’ll take this paste and massage it into the wounds.
-It will hurt as hell, but it’s the only way to heal him without leaving ugly scars… I’ll fry some bacon and eggs, those men need something more filling than beer for breakfast…’
+It will hurt as hell, but it’s the only way to heal him without leaving ugly scars… I’ll fry some bacon and eggs, those men need something more filling than beer for breakfast.’

 ‘Dunno.
 Probably the bathroom.’

-At last she can get up from the table and help Erica clean away the empty plates.
-Regner catches Cade watching Bailey.
+At last, she gets an excuse to leave the table.
+Her chair almost falls as she pushes it back in her haste to help Ulrica clean away the empty plates.
+Regner catches Cade watching Dakota sashaying into the kitchen.
 Cade meets his eyes and the tension between the two men is tangible.

-He takes them into the garage, where he pulls off a grey protection and uncovers a sleek Margaret Vaguester.
+He takes them into the garage, where he pulls off a grey protection and uncovers a sleek power car.

 ‘Wow… A real beaut.’
 Cade whistles.
 ‘But lime?
 Isn’t it a little too… flashy?’

-Dwayne opens the hood and soon the three men are discussing the V10 engine with its new turbocharger unit.
-Regner seems to be an expert, and is soon on his back under the car, doing some last minute adjustments with the Nitrous Oxide cylinders, while Dwayne is doubled over the engine with his sleeves rolled up.
-Nobody notices Cade slipping away…
+Wyatt opens the hood and soon the three men are discussing the V10 engine with its new turbocharger unit.
+Regner seems to be an expert, and is soon on his back under the car, doing some last-minute adjustments with the Nitrous Oxide cylinders, while Wyatt is doubled over the engine with his sleeves rolled up.
+Nobody notices Cade slipping away.

-Cade grabs Bailey as she walks past.
+Cade grabs Dakota as she walks past.
 He pulls her towards him with a hand over her mouth to keep her from screaming.
-‘Shhht… It’s just me, Cade.’

 He turns her towards him and gestures towards the office.
-Bailey just nods.
+Dakota just nods.

-As soon as they’re in the office, Cade kicks the door closed and kisses Bailey hard.
-He lifts her up and carries her over to the desk where puts her down.
+As soon as they’re in the office, Cade kicks the door closed and kisses her hard.
+Lifting her up, he carries her over to the desk where he puts her down.

-Cade goes first, blowing a kiss to Bailey before whistling leaving the small office and joining the others in the garage.
+Cade leaves first, blowing a kiss to Dakota before whistling closing the door to the small office and joining the other men in the garage.

-‘I saw you in the office, Bailey!’
-Wilhelmina is sitting on the stairs, a smirk on her vixen face.
+‘I saw you in the office, Dakota!’
+Rufa is sitting on the stairs, a smirk on her vixen face.

 ‘Shut up, you little monster!
 Or I will tell your parents you weren’t sleeping but running around outside!’

-Wilhelmina just stares deadpan at her and reaches out her hand.
-‘50 §.’
+Rufa just stares deadpan at her and reaches out her hand.
+‘50 bucks.’

-Bailey opens her mouth to say something, but thinks better of it and pulls out a crumpled note from her skirt pocket.
+Dakota opens her mouth to say something but thinks better of it and pulls out a crumpled note from her skirt pocket.

 The young girl pockets the money and scurries up the stairs, stopping to say, ‘You can bring me the rest next time!’

-Dwayne is making some calls so he just waves at her and Regner, mouthing ‘Bye, see you,’ while continuing his conversation, ‘Yeah… ID’s… uh-huh… Tomorrow morning?
+Wyatt is making some calls so he just waves at her and Regner, mouthing ‘Bye, see you,’ while continuing his conversation.
+‘Yeah… ID’s… uh-huh… Tomorrow morning?
 OK.
 Fine.
 And a cell… Good…’

 Cade almost has to drag a protesting Derek downstairs.
-Derek throws his clothes in the basket and stares at his body in the mirror.
+Throwing his dirty clothes in the basket he scrutinizes his appearance in the mirror.
 It never ceases to amaze him how fast he heals.

-‘Get into the shower, you dirty bastard!
-I won’t share a room with you stinking like you do!’
-Cade taps hot water into the tub and sinks into the steaming water with a contended sigh.
-‘But then again you can always sleep in the tub…’
+‘Get in the shower, you dirty bastard!
+I won’t share a room with you stinking like that.’
+Cade taps hot water into the tub, sinking into the steaming water with a contended sigh.
+‘But then again, you can always sleep in the tub…’

 ‘You set the Insanatorium on fire?’